rualmey/hptmUsage/README.md

 the ‘msqrob2PTM’ workflow to enable robust and performant analysis of hPTM data.

-Histone PTMs are parsed against consensus backbones, followed by a bespoke msqrob2PTM workflow for differential hPTM usage analysis.
-Input is, as of now, a peptide ion data export from Progenesis (all identified features).

 ## Installation

 Install the development version of hptmUsage from GitHub with: